 To obtain information and provide recommendations in but not limited to university administration pertaining to academic affairs and other university governance structures.

-To formulate the official opinion of the Student Senate through a resolution.
+To formulate the official opinion of the Student Academic Senate through a resolution.

 To have the authority to delay decisions of the Associated Students Board of Directors (BOD) by one week to review, discuss, amend, or endorse at the advice or consent of the BOD.

+Equity and Services Council: The Equity and Services Council shall be granted the authority to fulfill its duties within the provisions set forth herein and to act in any University-related matters while adhering to University policies and procedures.
+The Equity and Services Council shall have the authority:

+To represent the needs of student diversity at Central Washington University

 ARTICLE VII: AMENDMENTS AND BYLAWS